Soft Tissue Allograft in Knoxville, TN

 If you suffer severe gum recession, Dr. Robert Cain will utilize Soft Tissue Allograft surgery to help correct any problem that may arise from a receding gum line.
 Soft Tissue Allograft benefits patients that may need to cover an exposed tooth root, improve their gum line, and prevent future oral health problems.

-Soft tissue allograft may use tissue from a donor or animal to help repair your gums.
+Soft tissue allografts may use tissue from a donor or animal to help repair your gums.
 This simple surgical procedure can be done on one tooth or several teeth.
 It will also help prevent your gums from further recession.

 Before and After Soft Tissue Allograft in Knoxville, TN